Our Afterschool Program

 High school students can also participate in our monthly Slice of Advice listening sessions in where different career professionals share their career path with John XXIII students.
 Students are also encouraged to explore higher education through college visits, learning about different scholarships and assistance in navigating the college application process.

-Click here to meet the High School Coordinator, Noelle Steffen
+Click here to meet the High School Coordinator.

 Middle School Program

-The Middle School program focuses on building up students' literary and math skills, helping students get ready for high school, start thinking about higher education, and building team and resiliency skills.
+The middle school program focuses on building up students' literary and math skills, and helping students get ready for high school.
+It also helps them to start thinking about higher education, and to build teamwork and resiliency skills.

-One of the opportunities we offer students is the Countdown to College program, a partnership with St. Mary's.
-This is available to qualified 8th grade students.
-Students selected for this program must maintain their grades and attend a 2 week summer course at St. Mary's every summer.
+One of the opportunities we offer students is the Countdown to College program, a partnership with St. Mary's University in Winona, MN.
+This is available to qualified eighth grade students.
+Students selected for this program must maintain their grades and attend a 2-week summer course at St. Mary's every summer.
 Students who successfully complete the program may apply for the first generation college student scholarship.

 Click here to meet the Middle School Coordinator, Geri Bodi.